 Nominees for the NTF Expression of Interest Scheme should normally be a University Teaching Fellow and/or recognised at D3 (Senior Fellow) or D4 (Principal Fellow) of the Higher Education Academy.
 Please refer to the Guidance for Staff on the HESA Codes for Teaching Qualifications.

 Nominees are asked to confirm that they have consulted their Teaching and Learning Dean regarding their application and that their Head of School/Service is supportive of their application.
 They are therefore expected to have discussed the application with them prior to submitting it.

 Successful National Teaching Fellows are expected to work with CQSD to provide some mentoring support for future applicants.
 They will also play an active role in support of the University's FLAIR (Facilitating Learning and Teaching Achievement and Individual Recognition) CPD Framework; for example, providing mentoring support for applicants to FLAIR, membership of FLAIR professional recognition panels etc.

-Applicants must convert the completed proforma into one pdf file and submit this electronically to Martin Wise (firstname.lastname@example.org) by 5pm on the day of the submission deadline.
+Applicants must convert the completed application into one .pdf file and submit this electronically to Martin Wise (firstname.lastname@example.org) by 17:00 on the day of the submission deadline.

-- Expression of Interest scheme opens: Scheme is currently closed
+Expression of Interest scheme opens: Monday 26th October 2020.

-Applicants will normally receive the Selection Panel's decision and feedback (usually via email) within six working weeks of the closing date (this takes into account the Christmas closure period).
+Applicants will normally receive the Selection Panel's decision and feedback (usually via email) within four working weeks of the closing date (this takes into account of any Christmas closure period).

 If you have any queries or require further information on the University's NTFS nominee selection process please contact CQSD-TandL@reading.ac.uk.